dmd-program/dmd-100/lessons/co-generative_design/pathway.md

  - Expected results
 4. Accountability
   - What or who will hold you accountable?
 Will you include a reward or disciplinary system?

+## Requirements:

+- Document standards
+  - Format: `.doc`
+- Trajectory complexity:
+  - It should take a few months to a few years.